 Grades are indicated by letters with a designated "quality point'' value assigned to each as follows:

 Grade = Point Value A+ = 4.0 A = 4.0 A- = 3.7 B+ = 3.3 B = 3.0 B- = 2.7 C+ = 2.3 C = 2.0 C- = 1.7 D+ = 1.3 D = 1.0 D- = 0.7 F = 0.0

 A student's semester grade point average (GPA) can be calculated by assigning a numerical value to the grade, multiplying that value by the number of credits taken for that course, and dividing the total from all the courses by the total credits attempted (pass/no pass and incomplete courses are excluded.)
 For example, B+ = 3.3 x 3 credits = 9.9, B- = 2.7 x 2 credits = 5.4.
 9.9 + 5.4 = 15.3÷5 credits = 3.06 (GPA).

-Mid-semester grades or grade "indicators" may be issued after the mid-semester point, and before the deadline to drop a class with a late drop fee.
-Mid-semester grades are not permanently recorded but can be used as a basis for guidance and developmental work.
-The grades listed above may be used to indicate the progress of the student at mid-semester, or one of the following indicators may be used:
+Mid-semester grades may be issued after the mid-semester point and before the deadline to drop a class.
+Mid-semester grades are not permanently recorded, but can be used as a basis for guidance and developmental work.

 Final grade reports are available online following the end of the semester.
 Final grades for each semester are placed on an academic transcript and become the official record of a student's work at Castleton.
 Courses taken at other VSC institutions (beginning with summer 2002) will appear on Castleton transcripts and grade reports and will be calculated into credit line averages and summaries.
 Students can access their grades online through Web Services.